AsahiLinux/docs/HW:SEP.md

 Notes for anyone tracing for Asahi:

 Since you don't control the SEP firmware that gets loaded, the parts that matter for Linux itself is really just the communication protocol between AP and SEP, similarly to other ASCs.
 For understanding the xART/Gigalocker creation and provisioning flow, creating a new user should provision new encryption keys for them which very likely would involve adding entries to the Gigalockers.
 Also goes without saying but the tracing should be done on the same macOS version as will be the firmware for Asahi Linux installs.
-(13.5 as of 11/13/2024)
+(13.5 as of 11/13/2024) - Not fully true, SEP firmware is determined by the highest version macos to be ever installed on the device, but the protocol is backwards compatible.

 TODOs for tracing:
 - Massively reduce the message spam from the tracer over the Python console, it *greatly* slows down the system, and has led to panics on occasion as the message spam leads to things timing out.